nulib/florence-kelley/content/historical/hullhouse.md

     url:
   - title: "Some Ethical Gains Through Legislation"
     url:
-  - title: "The "New Conscience:" Henry Demarest Lloyd's Lecture to the Ethical Culture Society"
+  - title: "The 'New Conscience:' Henry Demarest Lloyd's Lecture to the Ethical Culture Society"
     url:
   - title: "The Condition of the Working Class in England in 1844"
     url: